 If the pink screen of death of your Mac still exists after you've tried the above ways, it indicates that your Mac has severer problems.
-The real troublemakers are related to the compatibility, system, and kernel.
+The real troublemakers may be related to the system, software, and hardware.

 4. Fix the software incompatibility in Safe Mode

 Software incompatibility means the particular software (Usually the third-party software) doesn't have the ability to run on some operating system.
 If the software is forced to working on a specific system, problems will appear like the pink screen.

-The pink screen is prone to emerge after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
-That is because the software hasn't been updated to run on a new system.
+The pink screen is prone to emerge on your Mac after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
+That is because the third-party software hasn't been updated to run on a new system.

 That is because the CPU architectures of the M1 Mac has changed when compares to Intel-based Macs.
 And the M1 Mac loads with macOS Big Sur, the newest macOS at present.
 But much of the third-party software is still Intel-chip-oriented and prior system-oriented.
 So, software incompatibility is likely in M1 Mac.

-To check and fix the software incompatibility problem, you need to boot into Safe Mode.
+To check and fix the third-party software incompatibility problem, you need to boot into Safe Mode.
 In Safe Mode, macOS will only boot with a minimum of required software and drivers without any third-party software.

 Boot into Safe Mode on an Intel-based Mac: